 If I don’t like the size of print in a book, I can not easily change the font size or formatting.
 Indeed, this was one of the revolutionary aspects of the first Macintosh – the Macintosh brought font terminology into the general lexicon.
 Twenty years ago few people would have understood what was meant by 18 point Helvetica bold.

 But digital text has disadvantages, too.
 Digital text requires specific hardware.
-What if you had an important file on a floppy and an iMac?
+What if you had an important file on a floppy disk and you have an iMac?
 The data is useless to you unless you get a USB floppy drive or stick the file on a CD or network.

-In the early 1990s, you had to be careful in choosing between double density floppies that would work with an SE and high density floppies that would work with a IIfx.
+In the early 1990s, you had to be careful in choosing between double density 800K floppies that would work with a Mac SE and high density 1.4M floppies that would work with a Mac IIfx.
 If you stuck a high density floppy into an old SE, you might damage the disk.

 Another disadvantage of digital text is that the formats of files change.
 I used Word 5.0 for most of college, and reading the text today means that I have to use a conversion program.
 In the process, I may lose formatting or some of my writing.
 If I used specific Word features, I may not get a clean conversion.
 For the most part, my Word files are still easily readable, since Word was widely used and is still being sold.